Care & Concern

 Home communion: Illness or age sidelines many of our members from worship.
 In-Home Communion wraps them warmly into congregational life.
 Carrying along special communion kits, volunteers visit our homebound members in care facilities and private homes on the first Sundays of February, May, August, and November.
 Contact: Mackenzie Griffin

-Survivors of Suicide Loss: Offering support for those who have lost a friend or family member to suicide at any time, this monthly gathering is for care, compassion, and encouragement.
+Friends and family of suicide support: Offering support for those who have lost a friend or family member to suicide at any time, this monthly gathering is for care, compassion, and encouragement.
 Held on the first Monday of the month, 7:30 p.m.
-Contact: Deb and Joe James
+Contact: Deb and Joe James.

 Care & concern: Sara Olson-Smith